 Mama always made the best peanut brittle.
 I haven’t found her recipe yet but this microwave peanut brittle is good and easy to make.
 This peanut brittle comes out perfectly and you don’t need a candy thermometer.

-I grew up in a farming community and I remember smelling peanuts being dug up in the fields during harvest time.
+I grew up in a farming community and I remember the smell of fresh peanuts being dug up in the fields during harvest time.
+Yum!

 Mama would always make boiled peanuts.
 She would even freeze bags of peanuts.
 To this day, my sister, cousins and I like half-frozen boiled peanuts.
 Don’t knock it until you try it.